-The personal project, which is completed in MYP 5 (A’ Lyceum), is the culmination of a student’s preparation and is an excellent opportunity for them to show the breadth of knowledge and skills acquired throughout the programme.
-The personal project is based on each student’s personal choice of a topic of interest that reflects their familiarity with the Approaches to Learning (ATL) and is directly related to the Global Contexts.
+The personal project, which is completed in MYP 5 (A’ Lyceum/Grade 10), is the culmination of a student’s preparation and is an excellent opportunity for them to show the breadth of knowledge and skills acquired throughout the programme.
+The personal project is based on each student’s personal choice of a topic of interest that reflects their development of Approaches to Learning (ATL) skills.

 What are the components of the personal project?

-The product/outcome is the result of research and an attempt to answer the inquiry question raised from the beginning.
-This is what will be presented and it could be in the form of:
+The product/outcome is the result of the inquiry process, and it could be in the form of:

 - a written piece of work on a special topic (literary, social, historical, etc.)

-- an original work of art (visual, dramatic, performance, etc.)
+- an original work of art (visual, dramatic, performance, 3D etc.)

 - a film or documentary